tkhq/docs/docs/integration-guides/export-wallets.md

     />
 </p>

-At the end of a successful private key export, the iframe displays a hexadecimal-encoded raw private key.
+At the end of a successful private key export, the iframe displays a private key.

 ## Cryptographic details